filmhubhq/filmhubhq.github.io/_posts/2013-10-12-make-your-film-a-hit-on-hulu.md

 ###But Is It Sustainable?

-These films are currently succeeding on VoD.
+These films are currently succeeding on VOD.
 But will they be sustainable?
 In 6 months, what will be their numbers?
 How can filmmakers work to retain this audience passion?
-This is the holy grail of VoD marketing — how can I make an on-going living from VoD?
+This is the holy grail of VOD marketing — how can I make an on-going living from VOD?
 Is it even possible, for God’s sake.
 To be continued…